Create charts for contact tracing

 Create charts to analyze cases

 The link chart created in the previous step shows the relationship between cases using shared locations.
-In this step, you will create charts that will give you more information about the cases and the activities they reported prior to their test.
+In this step, you will create charts and tables that will give you more information about the cases and the activities they reported prior to their test.

 - In the data pane, expand Location - Case, if necessary.